HMS-CardiacMR/DL-Rad-ScarPrediction/README.md

 ### (3) Combined Radiomics/DeepLearning scripts
 PUBLIC_DL_rad_merge.py: code to train and test radiomics model or combined DL-radiomics model

-## Hyperparameters and Explanation of Code:
+## Hyperparameters and Data (not provided):
-lge_positive_cine_data_dummy_fname.mat is a matlab data file contianing a list of matrices; each represent the data matrix of one patient.
-The data matrix is of size num_slices x W x H x 2, where the last dimension contains two images: cine image and myocardium mask in this imgae
+(1) cine_data_dummy_fname.mat: matlab workspace/data file containing a list of matrices; one for each patient.
+The patient matrix is of size num_slices x W x H x 2, where the last dimension contains two images: cine image and myocardium mask in this imgae.